 - Plastic face shields have also been given out by some establishments

-Does everywhere have safety measures?
+Does all establishments have safety measures?

 While there are lots of establishments with new safety measures, anyone walking the streets in Japan will notice that there are also many other bars and eateries that don't have many or any particular safety measures in place - either because they are unable to or they have chosen not to.
-In these places there are very few differences from pre-covid days.
+In these places, there are very few differences from pre-covid days.

 For example, many of the small counter-seat izakayas, or tachinomi (standing bars) have been unable to introduce social distancing measures, either because space is extremely limited and/or because reducing the number of customers means their business is no longer viable.
 Other establishments have tried to maintain the personal connection between chefs and patrons and have chosen not to introduce new barriers between them (such as plastic sheeting or distancing).